ChatDeBlofeld/seafile-arm-docker/README.md

 You should now be able to access `https://your.domain` and log in with your admin account.

->Note: after the first run, all the credentials related environment variables can be removed from the compose file.
+>Note: after the first run, all the credentials related environment variables can be removed from the dot env file.

 ## Updating